Teriyaki sauce is so wonderfully flavorful, and it goes perfectly with bold-flavored fish such as salmon.

 - Honey: Just one tablespoon to add a bit of sweetness.

-- Minced garlic and minced ginger: You can mince them by hand for the optimal flavor, or use the stuff that comes in a jar.
-Just don't use the powders - they're not as potent or as tasty.
+- Minced garlic and ginger: You can mince them by hand for the optimal flavor, or use the stuff that comes in a jar.
+Just don't use the powders - they're not as potent or tasty.

-For the fish:
+For the Fish:

-- Oil spray: I usually use avocado oil - it's a good oil with a neutral flavor.
-You can brush the fish pieces with oil instead of spraying them.
+- Oil spray: I usually use avocado oil, which is a good oil with a neutral flavor.

 - Sesame seeds: Used purely for garnish, but they do make the dish look aesthetically pleasing.
-Sometimes I also sprinkle the finished dish with chopped green onions or with a bit of parsley.

 Instructions

-It's surprisingly easy to make teriyaki salmon.
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

-- While the fish is in the oven, prepare the teriyaki sauce: Mix its ingredients in a small saucepan, then heat the mixture over low heat, whisking often, until it thickens.
+While the fish is in the oven, prepare the teriyaki sauce: Mix its ingredients in a small saucepan, then heat the mixture over low heat, whisking often, until it thickens.
 This happens fast - just a few minutes.

-Expert tip
+Expert Tip

 The white stuff coming out of the salmon is albumin, a protein that remains liquid in the raw fish, but coagulates when the fish is heated.